 New Castle is a somewhat small city located in the state of Delaware.
 With a population of 5,392 people and 15 constituent neighborhoods, New Castle is the 14th largest community in Delaware.
 Much of the housing stock in New Castle was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Castle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+New Castle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Castle is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in New Castle who work in office and administrative support (17.58%), management occupations (10.68%), and business and financial occupations (9.49%).

 The overall education level of New Castle citizens is substantially higher than the typical US community, as 31.07% of adults in New Castle have at least a bachelor's degree, and the average American community has 21.84%.